leod/posh/README.md

 }
 ```

-Finally, we can compile our shader into a `Program<R, V, F>`.
-The three type
+Finally, we can compile our shader into a `Program<Unif, Vert>`.
+The type
-parameters signify the interface of our shader: `R` are input resources such as
+parameters signify the interface of our shader: `Unif` are uniform bindings such
-uniforms and textures, `V` are input vertices, and `F` is the output fragment
+as uniform blocks or samplers, and `Vert` are input vertices.
+This makes it
-type.
-This makes it possible to check at compile-time that the buffers passed to
+possible to check at compile-time that the buffers passed to draw calls match
-draw calls match the signature of the shader.
+the signature of the shader.
 ```rust
 use posh::gl::{
     Context, DefaultFramebuffer, DrawParams, GeometryType, Program, UniformBuffer,